philips-software/cogito/Contributing.md

 ## Staying in sync with upstream

 You can follow the steps described in [Syncing a fork](https://help.github.com/articles/syncing-a-fork/).
-You can also keep your master pointing to the upstream keeping in sync becomes really easy:
+We recommend that you keep your local master branch pointing to the upstream master branch.
+Remaining in sync then becomes really easy:

 ```
 git remote add upstream https://github.com/philips-software/cogito.git